Charmin toilet paper kills forests and destroys bird & caribou habitat

 Procter & Gamble is facing a class-action lawsuit alleging greenwashing, claiming the company’s environmental claims are misleading and mask unsustainable logging practices in the Canadian boreal forest.

-Million acres of forest are cut down in Canada each year to make toilet paper.
+Million of trees are cut down each year to Charmin toilet paper.

 LOGGING FACTS